-AudioDJ.com are delighted to offer the brilliant Behringer EURODESK SX3242FX Ultra-Low Noise Design 32-Input 4-Bus Studio/Live Mixer.
+We are happy to stock the brilliant Behringer Eurodesk SX3242FX Ultra-Low Noise Design 32-Input 4-Bus Studio/Live Mixer.

-With so many on offer today, it is wise to have a make you can trust.
-The Behringer EURODESK SX3242FX Ultra-Low Noise Design 32-Input 4-Bus Studio/Live Mixer is certainly that and will be a perfect purchase.
+With so many available today, it is great to have a name you can recognise.
+The Behringer Eurodesk SX3242FX Ultra-Low Noise Design 32-Input 4-Bus Studio/Live Mixer is certainly that and will be a superb acquisition.

-For this price, the Behringer EURODESK SX3242FX Ultra-Low Noise Design 32-Input 4-Bus Studio/Live Mixer comes highly recommended and is a regular choice amongst most people.
-Behringer USA have provided some excellent touches and this equals good value for money.
+For this great price, the Behringer Eurodesk SX3242FX Ultra-Low Noise Design 32-Input 4-Bus Studio/Live Mixer comes highly recommended and is a popular choice amongst lots of people.
+Behringer USA have included some great touches and this equals good value for money.

 You May Experience Side-FX...

 Whether you need to add a dab of reverb or delay to a live vocalist's mic or warp a hard day's studio session into psychedelic quicksand, the SX3242FX has you covered.
 Behringer gave this mixer two independent studiograde 24-bit stereo FX processors with 99 awesome presets to provide the perfect sonic garnish.
 "Sure they're great for live sound, but I have a lot of cool plug-ins for recording," we can hear some of you saying.
 Truth be told, you never have too many effects.
 And when you hear the quality of the SX3242FX's FX, you may want to give your overworked CPU a rest.